Papa Westray: St Tredwell's Chapel

 In the 19th century the Minister of Westray, John Armit, noted that:

 Such was the veneration entertained by the inhabitants for this ancient saint, that it was with difficulty that the first Presbyterian minister of the parish could restrain them, of a Sunday morning, from paying their devotions at this ruin, previous to their attendance on public worship in the reformed church.
 Wonders, in the way of cure of bodily disease, are said to have been wrought by this saint, whose fame is now passed away and name almost forgotten.

+In popular culture

+The island is one of the principal locations in the 2024 film The Outrun, directed by Nora Fingscheidt.